RCHC Nutrition Assistance

 What is CalFresh?

-CalFresh is a program that provides monthly benefits to assist low-income individuals and families purchase the food they need to maintain adequate nutrition.
-Benefits are distributed via an Electronic Benefit Transfer (EBT) card, like a debit card, and can be used at most grocery stores and farmers’ markets.
+- CalFresh is a supplemental nutrition assistance program, that provides monthly benefits to assist low-income individuals and families purchase the food they need to maintain adequate nutrition.
+Benefits are distributed via an Electronic Benefits Transfer (EBT) card, like a debit card, and can be used at most grocery stores and farmers’ markets.
 CalFresh benefits can also be used to purchase seeds and plant starts for household use.

 Who is Eligible for CalFresh?

-All U.S. Citizens, Lawful permanent residents, refugees/asylees, T/U visa holders, and those admitted for humanitarian reasons (Qualified citizens) may qualify to receive CalFresh benefits.
+- All U.S. Citizens, Lawful permanent residents, refugees/asylees, T/U visa holders, and those admitted for humanitarian reasons (Qualified citizens) may qualify to receive CalFresh benefits.
 Children may qualify to receive CalFresh benefits, regardless of where the parents were born.
-Parents may also qualify for benefits if all other program guidelines are met.
-Individuals with no children also may qualify.
-Eligibility for CalFresh assistance, as well as the benefit amount, is based on household size, gross monthly income, and who is cooking and preparing meals together.
+Individuals with no children may also qualify.
+Eligibility for CalFresh assistance is based on the household size, gross monthly income, and who is cooking and preparing meals together.

 How to Qualify for CalFresh